AndreaRene/AndreaRene/README.md

 <img src="./src/assets/new_portfolio.gif" alt="Demo of Portfolio" width="250"/>

+See my progress:

-See my progress in my new repository: [AndreaRenePortfolio](https://github.com/AndreaRene/AndreaRenePortfolio)
+- in my new repository: [AndreaRenePortfolio](https://github.com/AndreaRene/AndreaRenePortfolio)
+- in my new deployment: [Keep up with my new site as it's being built! :D](https://andrearene.github.io/AndreaRenePortfolio/#/)

+(please note, responsive design is not currently present!)

 ### Comtrya!
 I'm Andrea, a spirited Full Stack Developer and Teaching Assistant